kevikoech/blender_addon_tutorial/readme.rst

 you want to see example code for, this is a good place to start.

+Here are some sites you might like to check on after completing this tutorial.

 `Blender/Python API Overview <http://www.blender.org/documentation/blender_python_api_2_64_release/info_overview.html>`_
 *For more background details on Blender/Python integration.*